yuchunzhou/yuchunzhou/README.md

-👋 Hi, I’m @yuchunzhou, i am an opensource enthusiast, welcome to my Github page
+👋 Hi, I’m @yuchunzhou, an opensource enthusiast, welcome to my Github page

 ## Some patches i have submitted
 ### Emacs